Getting started with your Software Application

 To put it simply, a website is content-based with minimal interaction by the user, while a web application is interaction-based.

-Think of your favorite blog site or your favorite newspaper site.
+Think of your favorite blog.
 Your interaction with these sites is to simply click on to the next story.
 The main thing that differentiates a website from a web application is the collection and subsequent use of data collected.

 A web application shall collect data and use that data in different ways to satisfy different requirements.
 This data can have one or many points of entry or exit.